Nearly three decades of impacting our community

 History and Milestones

 The early years of the Foundation focused upon funding initiatives related to education and training for professionals in the Real Estate industry.
-Over the years, the Foundation has evolved and expanded its focus to benefit the industry and people of Alberta.
+Over the years, the Foundation has evolved and expanded its focus to invest in real estate policy, research, practices, and education that strengthen Alberta’s communities.

 The Foundation has accomplished many things in its history.
 This timeline highlights some of our achievements from the very beginning: